-The motor must rest on a surface with flatness of up to 0.08 mm/m.
+The motor must rest on a surface with flatness of up to

 Verify whether the motor is perfectly leveled, both in the vertical and horizontal planes.
 Make the proper adjustments by placing shims under the motor.
 The motor leveling must be checked with proper equipment.